omprakash414/GenomicsWorkshop2026_IISER_Pune/Metagenomic_Preprocessing.md

 ### Requirements

 * Install MetaPhlAn using Conda so that all dependencies are installed correctly.
 * Download and index the appropriate MetaPhlAn database.
 * Alternatively, allow MetaPhlAn to download a compatible database automatically.
-* Confirm that the database path and index name match the installed MetaPhlAn version.

 ### Merge Paired-End Reads